cangoektas/export-default-from-codemod/README.md

 # export-default-from-codemod

-> Codemod scripts to transform from or to the export-default-from syntax
+> Codemods to transform from or to the export-default-from syntax

 ## Usage